Historical Origins of the Ideology of ISIS and other Militant Groups Who Commit Terrorism in the Name of Islam - Part 2:

 In 1917, under the fallout and victory of Western Europe in World War One, the British and French reached an agreement as to how they would divvy up colonial rule in the Arab world; called the Sykes-Picot Agreement.

 Influences of Westernization were strong in Egypt during this time in all areas of society; music, cinema, theatre, and radio programming all took off in Egypt, following British models, and much of what was produced therein spread throughout the Arab world.
-The first radio programs, movies, television shows, all these hallmarks of Western entertainment in the industrial era, spawned initially the in Arab world from Egypt during this era as a direct result of British influence.
+The first radio programs, movies, television shows, all these hallmarks of Western entertainment in the industrial era, spawned initially in the Arab world from Egypt during this era as a direct result of British influence.
 Even today, entertainment products that are originally Arab are most likely to have been produced out of Egypt.

 In academics the same phenomena took off, especially in the areas of liberal arts, social sciences, and philosophy – Egypt actually already had some establishment in the physical sciences (but that also experienced institutional advancement from British influence at this time) and the history of confluence in scientific development in the physical sciences between the Muslim and European world is a whole other whole fun topic to be delved into.
 But when we are talking about changes and new features brought in by the British, and French, in academics to Egypt in the vein of this article’s topic we are talking especially about the “soft” academic subjects if you will; social sciences, political theory, philosophy etc.